 As a general rule, scrutinize messages from sources you don’t get regularly.
 For example, be aware of messages from unknown senders, or people from your organization like CEO, who do not usually communicate directly with you.

 An example of such email received in our organization, that seems to be from our CEO, but is not.

 #2 Build a strong cybersecurity awareness program

-You can use cyber protection solutions like Acronis to avoid getting harmed from phishing attacks.
+You can use cyber protection solutions like Acronis to avoid getting harmed from a phishing attack and coronavirus scam.
 In addition, organize security training programs from time to time.

 Develop behaviours so employees know the indicators of a phishing attempt along with what they can do when they become a victim of it.

 For example, the IT and security team can regularly distribute harmless phishing emails to employees and check how they react to it.
 Anybody that falls under it should be sent follow up emails explaining how they fell for the phishing attacks, what they could do instead, and reminding them to be more careful next time.
 Other tips to share with your employees can include checking spelling errors in emails, browsing online safely, and so on.

 Along with this, it is important to check the risk presented by employees in and around your organization.

 #3 Plan a new approach of cyber protection

 Many cybersecurity strategies are centered around execution of defensive measures to protect a perimeter.
 Nowadays, phishing attacks are typically carried out with the help of artificial intelligence to bypass these perimeters and gain access to main systems or business processes.